AKSW/reimbursement/README.md

 ## 4. (Re-)Deployment
 This information is just relevant to admins.

-### 4.1 Requirements
+### Requirements
 * Java Servlet 2.5 compatible Web Container with JRE 1.7. (or higher) running on a server inside the university network

-### 4.2 Installation & Configuration
+### Installation & Configuration
 1. Install the `ReimbursementProxyServlet.war` on your Web Container
-2. Change the coressponding URL variable in `BackendLogic.gs' in to the newly installed Service
+2. Change the coressponding URL variable in `BackendLogic.gs` in to the newly installed Service

 ## 5. License
 Copyright 2015 AKSW